 Cleaning Hard Toys

-Use warm soapy water and rinse them in freshwater.
+For cleansing hard plastic or other tough dog toys, use warm soapy water and rinse them in freshwater.
 If you are dealing with surfaces that need scrubbing use a small toothbrush that can get into crevices.
 Use one part of vinegar and two parts water to soak the toys for about fifteen minutes before thoroughly cleaning.
 Make sure that the toy is dry before putting it back into the toy bin.

 Cleaning Rubber Toys